CiscoDevNet/clus_workshop_base/devenv_clus_base_k3d_multi/README.md

 #### SMM dashboard access

-In a new window (browser terminal http://localhost:1001)
+In a new window (browser terminal http://localhost:1001/?arg=secret)

 1. Proxy the exposed host port to the dashboard listening port.
 The host running the `docker run` command has its port 30880 mapped to port 8080 inside the container with k3d running.
 We'll use `caddy` to proxy that to the port `smm dashboard` is using.

    ```
+   ingressip=$(kubectl get svc smm-ingressgateway-external -n smm-system --kubeconfig ~/.kube/demo1.kconf  -o jsonpath="{.status.loadBalancer.ingress[0].ip}")
-   caddy reverse-proxy --from :8080 --to 127.0.0.1:50500 &
+   caddy reverse-proxy --from :8080 --to ${ingressip}:80 &
-   smm dashboard --kubeconfig ~/.kube/demo1.kconf &
    ```

 2. Access the dashboard via browser on your docker host via `http://localhost:30880`

    ![SMM dashboard](images/k9s_smm_dash_login.png)

-3. Use `smm login --kubeconfig ~/.kube/demo1.kconf** to obtain the token to login to the dashboard.
+3. Use `smm login` to obtain the token to login to the dashboard.

 4. Enter the token into the dashboard's login via the browser.

-**NOTE:** This currently doesn't work to login.
-The SMM login token doesn't seem to be accepted and it reprompts to login again.